San Diego Domestic Violence Lawyer

 A violation of PC 653m must:

-a. be executed in violation of a valid temporary restraining order, court order, stay away order, or injunction that explicitly prohibits such contact by the ordered to stay away or
+a. be executed in violation of a valid temporary restraining order, court order, protective order, stay away order, or injunction that explicitly prohibits such contact by the ordered to stay away or

 b. the repetitive harassment calls or messages are made at a rate of 10 or more in a 24 hour period, regardless of whether the harasser makes actual verbal or other contacts with the victim.